 What are the volunteer requirements?

-Volunteers must be a minimum of 18 years of age, or have parental knowledge and consent.
-Some volunteer positions require a one-year commitment to LBDA to assure continuity and stability of our services.
-If your volunteer position requires a time commitment, this will be discussed during the application process.
+Volunteers must be a minimum of 18 years of age or have parental knowledge and consent.
+Some volunteer positions require at least a one-year commitment to LBDA to assure continuity and stability of our services.
+If the volunteer position requires a time commitment, this will be discussed during the application process.

 How can I become a volunteer?